The furnace is running. The thermostat is set to 71. There’s hot air coming out of your supply vents. Your house ought to be toasty warm, and yet…

-Every home is different, so it's impossible to diagnose your particular situation without a house-specific analysis.
-Regardless, there are a number of reasons why you might be cold even though the thermostat is set to a supposedly comfortable temperature.
+Every home is different, so it’s impossible to diagnose your particular situation without a house-specific analysis.
+Regardless, there are several reasons why you might be cold even though the thermostat is set to a supposedly comfortable temperature.
 They include:

 - Leaky ductwork: When some areas of your home are colder than others, you might have leaky supply ductwork leading to those spaces.
 Warm air leaks out before it exits the vent, so it never gets distributed properly.

 - Air leakage: By contemporary standards, most homes are “leaky.”
 That means there are lots of gaps and cracks in the building envelope that allow unconditioned, outdoor air to infiltrate the home – or conditioned air to escape.
 Those gaps can be anywhere.
 Many people assume they’re most common around doors and windows, but the biggest sources of air infiltration are usually elsewhere.

 And by “elsewhere,” we mean your crawlspace and your attic.

 Compared to walls, windows, and doors, crawlspaces and attics provide more opportunities for air infiltration.
 Plumbing, ductwork, wiring… someone drilled holes in your floor or your ceiling to run all of those things.
 In many homes, those holes equate to an entire open window that never gets closed!